CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 {% endcapture %}

 {% capture a9AccordionContent %}
-BCDA is continuously working to source and add new data fields. <a href="https://groups.google.com/forum/#!forum/bc-api" target="_blank" rel="noopener noreferrer">Contact us</a> if there are any fields you’d like added.
+BCDA is continuously working to source and add new data fields.
+Message us in our <a href="https://groups.google.com/forum/#!forum/bc-api" target="_blank" rel="noopener noreferrer">Google Group</a> if there are any fields you’d like added.
 {% endcapture %}

 <!-- Insert accordions -->